maxcheremisin/movie-database/README.md

+Launch the application with

+`$ npm start`

-To get the resulting CSS file via npm use:
+To get the resulting CSS file use:

 `$ npm run build-css`